 The OU has a strong, enduring collaboration with the BBC based on academic input into programming and co-funding/co-production across television, radio and internet.

-The OU collaborates with FutureLearn, a wholly-owned subsidiary and which is the leading social learning platform, formed in December 2012.
+The OU partners with FutureLearn, a wholly-owned subsidiary and which is the leading social learning platform, formed in December 2012.
 It is now the largest online learning platform in Europe with over eight million people signed up worldwide.
 It delivers courses from over 150 leading universities and cultural institutions across the globe.